 Drawing from her 2019 memoir of living at a spiritual retreat in Scotland, Plant Trees, Carry Sheep, S. A. Snyder’s new book, features a collection of 38 peculiar “annoyances,” each with conventional translations that most of us can relate to.
 With the help of select verses from the Persian poet Jalal ad-Din Rumi, Snyder teases out some lessons learned from her experiences and offers a soupçon of homespun wisdom for coping with people, circumstances, and life.
 Her witty style and unique experiences combine to make this a fun, light read with a reminder not to take life too seriously.
 If you enjoy chicken soup stories, you’ll laugh at Snyder’s quirky approach to self-improvement.
-Think of it as lamb stew for the annoyed soul!

 The Value of Your Soul is a collection of short tales and whimsical illustrations you can dip in and out of, or whenever you need a little reminder that we are more than the sum of that which annoys us.
 We are human, and that’s just Divine!